inakiabt/walkie-talkie/README.md

         console.log(code, body.toString());
     });

-See test/index.js for more examples.
+See tests/index.js for more examples.

+## Testing

+Mocha and chai are used for testing, so add them to the `tests` folder.
+To run your tests, use

+    npm test

 ## Missing or TODO

   - Impressions API
   - Message Threads API

 ## License